cangeorgecode/Marketing/CRM_Marketing.md

 # CRM Marketing
+I have built a basic CRM and now is the time to show it to the world!

+## Todos
+- Finalise the prototype CRM, fix any bugs, add authentication
+- Create a landing page for my service, showcase how it works, allow users to sign up for newsletter, and contact information
+- Create content to answer questions for social media
+- Set up payment
+- Record whenever I am programming
+- Scrape for leads in targeted niches

 ## Avatar, ideal client
 - Who are they?
-You could be your first ideal client
+Let yourself be your first client
 	- Male, married, millenials, interested in programming, writing, powerlifting, drawing
+   	- Wanted to study compsci but forced to study pharm. hated my life and wanted to change
+   	- Wanted to do fulfilling work using my talent and following my interest
+   	- Practical and pragmatic.
+I focus on getting things to work

 - What do they desire?
 (How my product can help them achieve what they desire)
-	- Want to start my own biz and leave the 9-5 grind, so I have more time and freedom to spend time with my loved ones, live anywhere I want to
+	- Want to start my own biz and leave the 9-5 grind, so I have more time and freedom to spend time with my loved ones, live anywhere I want to, and travel whenever I like
-	- Wanted to study comp sci in uni, but was forced to study pharmacy, a degree that I don't like
-	- Had trouble finding a goal, finding something to build, but this is solved
-	- Don't like working a job for a company
-	- Problems: don't have enough money even though I am making more than I have ever had, can't control what I eat because we order food delivery.
-Can't move to AU yet coz no money and have families in HK.
-Want to start a business, but don't knwo what to do or how to do it.
-	- Want: my own biz to work anywhere I like (freedom, time, location), take care of karen and have kids, gym garage, teach my kids things they couldn't learn in school
+  	- See many weird businesses on IG, don't understand how these people are making money selling things I would never buy.
+I bet if I could start one that's practical, then people would pay me for it

 - What's stopping them from achieving their desire?
+	- Don't know what kind of business I want to start
+   	- Don't know how to start a business
+   	- Don't know what to build
+   	- Too many ideas pulling me in different direction, had to find the "right/perfect" one
+   	- Struggling to define a niche, or a type of client I want to serve
+   	- Had trouble finding a goal, and therefore, easily gets distracted

 - What problems do they face after they have taken their first step?
 	- Struggling with content creation and deciding what form of content to create
+   	- Finding clients
+   	- Validating an idea
+   	- Finding problems to solve
+   	- Misconception of finding the "right ideas"
+   	- Learning to program was hard and almost gave up
+   	- It's time consuming even to build just a wordpress site and it's not fulfilling
+   	- Many solutions out there, they cost a lot sometimes, but they don't really fit our needs.
+Everything requires a subscription nowadays.
+Some of them offer free trials but it's a hassle
+   	- A lot of self doubt, not sure if it is the right path for me, not sure if I have picked the right niche
+   	- A lot on my plate, need to work a job, take care of chores.
+Even starting a business has many elements to it - building a service, marketing it, and they all take time
+   	- Lack the skills to do the job, imposter syndrome
+   	- Don't want to pay thousands of dollars for a course
+   	- Want to minimize spending

+- How is what I am offering going to help the client achieve what they want and solve the problems they might have?
+  	- CRM - to organize contact, collect client's information, increase the value of your business, saves you time and trouble, provides you with key metrics to take the next step
+  	- Landing page + copywriting - validate ideas, collect contact information, build a customer base for future businesses
+  	- Customer service - you talk to a real human being, respond quickly, help you resolve any technical issues
+  	- Consultation and free resources to guide you in the right direction
+  	- Saves you time and hassle to deal with the technical side of things

 - What problems are they going to face if they don't buy my products?

 - What desires do they have related to my product?
 And how my product can uniquely answer their desires?

-## Niche, industry
+## Niche, industry that I can target
 - Creative agencies
-- Tech Support & IT services
+- Tech Startups, AI, cybersecurity
-- Health & wellness coaching, fitness & personal training
+- Health & wellness coaching, fitness & personal training, elderly care
 - Consulting services
 - Event planning
 - Freelance design & development